aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 [PR](https://github.com/awslabs/aws-delivlib/pull/245) with the migration of aws-delivlib to monocdk.

+## cx-api

+The cx-api module is used to coordinate the protocol between the CDK apps and the CLI.
+Today, both the CLI and the framework are dynamically linked against this module (it is defined in `dependencies`).
+Once we ship the CDK as a single monolithic module, we will need to decide how to coordinate the protocol.

+The current thinking is to *statically link* the protocol definitions between the CLI and the framework.
+This means that at build time we will create a copy of the protocol definitions (the `.ts` files) and use it both in the CLI and the framework.

 ## TODO

 - [ ] We lose per-module analytics which means we will to move to report